Nested Sampling

 The bimodal distribution showcases nested sampling's key advantage: naturally finding multiple modes.

-Note on implementation: This demo uses simple rejection sampling to generate new live points (draw from prior, reject if likelihood too low).
-Real implementations use MCMC methods (slice sampling, Metropolis) to efficiently sample from the constrained prior, especially important in high dimensions or for complex likelihood contours.
+This demo uses simple rejection sampling to generate new live points: draw from the prior and reject if the likelihood falls below the current threshold.
+Real implementations use MCMC methods (slice sampling, Metropolis) to efficiently sample from the constrained prior, which becomes important in high dimensions or for complex likelihood contours.

 Nested Sampling Visualization